MaikelChan/AFSPacker/README.md

 # AFS Packer
 AFS Packer can extract the files inside an AFS archive to a folder, or generate a new AFS archive with the files located in a folder.
 The AFS format is used in many games from companies like Sega.
+Even though it's a simple format, there are lots of quirks and edge cases in many games that require implementing specific fixes or workarounds for the program to work with them.
+If you encounter any issue with a specific game, don't hesitate to report it.

 ## Requirements
 The program requires the [.NET Core Runtime 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) and it works on Windows, Linux and MacOS.